-- (a) See Portfolio of Investments for sector classifications. - (b) Other financial instruments are derivative instruments, such as futures, forwards and swaps, which are valued at the unrealized appreciation/(depreciation) on the instrument.
+- (a) A significant portion of the Portfolio's foreign equity investments are categorized as Level 2 investments since they are valued using fair value prices based on third party vendor modeling tools to the extent available, see Note A.1. - (b) Other financial instruments are derivative instruments, such as futures, forwards and swaps, which are valued at the unrealized appreciation/(depreciation) on the instrument.
 Other financial instruments may also include swaps with upfront premiums, options written and swaptions written which are valued at market value.